 The 2020 Pandemic birthed a whole new generation of home gardeners and a seed shortage for seasoned growers.
 We are older and wiser now.
 If we all work together we can ensure that there will be no seed shortage this year, by following a few suggestions.
 In this way, we can all enjoy thriving gardens and cultivate resilience together.

 You may have noticed, there were some serious seed shortages in 2020, due to the number of brand new gardeners that joined the ranks, to grow their own food during the pandemic.
 In March, about the time of the toilet paper shortages, home gardeners ordering seed online tripled overnight.
 The increase in demand paired with the logistics of social distancing and pandemic precautions meant that seed companies shut down their shopping carts and phone lines and left consumers worried about their home gardens.
 Even long time gardeners that waited until March to get their seed in 2020, experienced difficulties in sourcing their garden seed.
+To get the most out of the seeds you have, check out these seven tips for growing a successful backyard vegetable patch.

 Many people ordered seed for the 2021 growing season last Fall, anticipating a similar situation this year.
 In many cases this was wise.
 While last year’s seed may have a decrease in germination, if it is stored dry and cool, it should be fine this spring.